appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 ![var9](\staticfiles\processflow\media\var3.png)

-5) Navigate to the General tab and click on the **Configure Action Filter** button.
+5) Navigate to the General tab and click on the **Configure Filter** button.
 Expand the Action filer node and click on the `created_at`.
+To know more about Actions & Action Filters, [Click Here](/processflow/manage-actions-actionfilters-errorfilters/)

 6) Enter the Variable name in the `Value` field and click on the save button.